pratheeshsatheeshkumar/create-servers-via-aws-cli/README.md

-# Implementation of multiple  public and private servers in a VPC  using AWS-CLI
+# Implementation of multiple  public and private servers in a VPC  using AWS-CLI.

 This document is intended to devops engineers those who want to build AWS infrastructure solely using AWS-CLI.
 I will try to explain each step as simple as I can keeping the beginners in mind.
 Later, I will make another document for automating these activities using terraform.